Adarsh-010101/QUOTE-FOR-THE-DAY/README.md

-Created a random quote's generator to get random quotes using api's .
+Created a random quote's generator to get random quotes using HTML5 , CSS3 and JAVASCRIPT .